withastro/astro/GOVERNANCE.md

 - Stewards may reduce the 3 day automatic abstain for urgent decisions.
 - Stewards reserve the right to veto approval with a publicly disclosed reason.

-## Voting: Governance Change

-A vote is initiated once a pull request to the GOVERNANCE.md file is submitted by a Core Maintainer.

-If the pull request submitter is not a Core Maintainer, the PR can be closed by any Maintainer without a vote.
-However, any Core Maintainer may request a vote on that PR, in which case a vote is initiated.

-1. The PR discussion thread is used to discuss the governance change.
-1. The normal 3 day voting & discussion window begins with the PR creation.
-1. Voting can be done in the PR via a review of either **Approve (For)** or **Change Requested  (Against)**.
-1. The vote must receive a simple majority (50%+) to pass.
-1. **If the vote passes:** the PR is merged and the changes take effect immediately.
-1. **If the vote fails:** the PR is closed and no change occurs.

 ## Voting: Maintainer (L2) Nomination

 This process kicks off once a valid nomination has been made.
 See ["Maintainer - Nomination Process"](#nomination-process) above for more details on nomination.

+**Who can vote:** All Maintainers (L2 and above).

 1. A vote thread should be created in Discord #maintainers channel (the private channel for all maintainers).
-1. A vote thread can be created by any core maintainer, or the Steward.
+2. A vote thread can be created by any core maintainer, or the Steward.
-1. Once a vote thread is created, existing Core Maintainers can discuss the nomination in private.
+3. Once a vote thread is created, existing Core Maintainers can discuss the nomination in private.
-1. The normal 3 day voting & discussion window begins with the thread creation.
+4. The normal 3 day voting & discussion window begins with the thread creation.
-1. Voting can be done in the thread (visible to other voters) or in a private DM to the project Steward.
+5. Voting can be done in the thread (visible to other voters) or in a private DM to the project Steward.
-1. Once the vote is complete, the thread is deleted.
+6. Once the vote is complete, the thread is deleted.
-1. The vote must receive an overwhelming majority (70%+) to pass.
+7. The vote must receive an overwhelming majority (70%+) to pass.
-1. **If the vote passes:** the nominee will be made a Core Maintainer and all privileges will be made available to them.
+8. **If the vote passes:** the nominee will be made a Core Maintainer and all privileges will be made available to them.
-1. **If the vote fails:** the project steward is responsible for informing the nominee with constructive, actionable feedback.
+9. **If the vote fails:** the project steward is responsible for informing the nominee with constructive, actionable feedback.
 (Note: this is not required if the nomination was made in the #core channel, or if the nominee was otherwise not made aware of their nomination).

 ## Voting: Core Maintainer (L3) Nomination

 This process kicks off once a valid nomination has been made.
 See ["Core Maintainer - Nomination Process"](#nomination-process) above for more details on nomination.

+**Who can vote:** All Core Maintainers (L3 and above).

 1. A vote thread should be created in Discord #core channel (the private channel for core maintainers).
 1. A vote thread can be created by any core maintainer, or the Steward.